TahmidU/AugmentedRealityRoomDesignerV1/README.md

 ## Acknowledgements

-Dr Ross Paterson - For approving this project and supporting me through this project.
+Dr Ross Paterson - For supporting me through this project as my supervisor.